Other Rights of Use

 Copyrights are subject to many limitations and exceptions that ultimately permit the public to make certain uses of copyrighted works.
 “Fair use” is probably the best known and most important of these exceptions, but the U.S. Copyright Act includes more than a dozen statutory exceptions.
 Please note that most of these exceptions:

 - Depend upon meeting a variety of specific conditions

 The important point is that the law outlines several ways to making lawful use of copyrighted works in connection with research, teaching, and service at the university.

 Please remember, if a use is not covered by an exception, one can also make lawful uses of copyrighted works with permission from the copyright owner.
-The following is a brief summary of some of the statutory exceptions of importance to the university, with references to the provision of the U.S. Copyright Act:
+The following is a brief summary of some of the statutory exceptions, with references to the provision of the U.S. Copyright Act:

 Under this exception (from Section 110(1)), educators may make performances and displays of all types of works in a classroom or similar place at most educational institutions.
 It allows instructors and students to:

 - Recite poetry